From the mass gap in O(N) to the non-Borel-summability in O(3) and O(4) sigma-models: Abstract

 \section{Abstract}

-We give an analytical derivation of the mass gap of the $O(N)$ sigma models and investigate a large-order behavior of the weak coupling asymptotic expansion for the energy.
+We give an analytical derivation of the mass gap of the vector $O(N)$ sigma model in two dimensions and investigate a large-order behavior of the weak coupling asymptotic expansion for the energy.
 For sufficiently large $N$ the series is sign-oscillating, which is expected from the large $N$ solution of the sigma model.
-However, for $N=3$ and $N=4$ the series are sign positive.
+However, for $N=3$ and $N=4$ the series have positive coefficients.